fabiolajsm/fabiolajsm/README.md

 # < Hello 🌎 ! <img src= "wave.gif" width="30px"/> />
- I'm Fabiola Suárez, a **Full-stack Web Developer** in Buenos Aires Argentina.
+ I'm Fabiola Suárez, a **Full-stack Web Developer** in Buenos Aires, Argentina.
 I like to learn something new every day and I am passionate about innovation and creative stuff with logic.
 Some of my knowledges are:
 * Javascript.
 * React and Redux.
 * HTML, CSS, ES6, Typescript.